MrBrunotte/worldofshape/README.md

 _**Login** page:_

-* The user logs in with username and password.
+* The user logs in with username and password and get directed to the homepage.
+* If user have forgotten the password they can request a new password by clicking on the "Forgot Password?" link.
-* If the user havent registered there is a link to sing up now that directs the user to the register page.
+* If the user haven't registered there is a link to "sign up now" that directs the user to the register page.

+**Register** page:_

+* The user register a username, emal, password and confirms the password.
+There is help-text below each input field that informs the user what format is needed, the help-text is highlited when hovered over.
+* When the user clicks register, the user is redirected to hte login page and a message is displayed "_Your Account Has Been Created!
+You Can Now Log In._"
+* If user already is registered there is a link to the login page.

+_**Reset Password** page:_

 * If the user forgot their password they can click on the link to create a new password.
 They will then be directed to the reset password page

 <p align="center">